Finding a Top Financial Advisor Firm in Omaha, Nebraska

 Lutz Financial Background

-Lutz Financial was founded in 2001 by Jim Boulay, who is still the firm’s principal owner.
+Jim Boulay, the firm’s principal owner, founded Lutz Financial in 2000.
 The firm provides services such as retirement planning and advice for managing an investment portfolio.
 The firm doesn’t show preference to clients who want to invest for the short term (holding securities for less than a year) or the long term (holding securities for at least a year).

 Lutz Financial Investing Approach

 Lutz Financial primarily invests client assets in mutual funds, bonds and exchange-traded funds (ETFs).
-Stocks and other assets are chosen through fundamental analysis, a standard practice for financial advisors that involves analyzing a company’s revenue, expenses, assets and liabilities.
+The firm chooses stocks and other assets through fundamental analysis, a standard practice for financial advisors that involves analyzing a company’s revenue, expenses, assets and liabilities.

 Lutz Financial provides financial advice for both short-term and long-term investments.
 According to the firm, it particularly looks to maximize gains while keeping expenses low and minimizing taxes for the investor.